Dubba-dubba's all in the family

 - Batman Beyond

-- Pokémon (Needless to say, the biggest money maker of the block after it was picked up from syndication.
-The continuation of the series contributed to the rise of both the Pokemon craze and the anime boom.
-It would stay with the network until 2006 when 4Kids lost the license and ultimately hop over to Cartoon Network.)
+- Pokémon (Originally premiered in 1998 through syndication in select regions.
+Needless to say, it became the block's biggest money maker and eventually its longest-running program after it was fully picked up by the network, contributing to the rise of both the Pokémon craze and the anime boom.
+Starting from the original Indigo League season, It would stay with the network until the end of the Advanced Battle season in 2006 when 4Kids Entertainment lost the license and ultimately hop over to Cartoon Network.)

-- The Big Cartoonie Show note (Basically a compilation of toons from Sylvester and Tweety Mysteries, Animanics, Pinky and the Brain, Looney Tunes, and later, Tiny Toon Adventures.)
+- The Big Cartoonie Show* (Basically a compilation of toons from Sylvester and Tweety Mysteries, Animaniacs, Pinky and the Brain, Looney Tunes, and later, Tiny Toon Adventures.
+Oddly enough, this series was revived by a free-to-air Croatian channel, Nova TV, in 2023)

 - The Zeta Project